 |Findagrave is a wonderful avenue in which to present one's ancestors in a free environment coupled with an image of the ancestor's final resting place.
 Given the nature of life, this is the closest one can come to putting life back into a long deceased ancestor or loved one. |

 But the greater part of the current Findagrave system reflects someone adding a name from a cemetery list, the date of death, no biographical information, no image of the person's gravestone if it still exists, or no transcription of what the gravestone does or once said.

 The memorial pages I have created, may create in the future, or ask others to transfer, reflect either a direct ancestor, part of the extended ancestral family, or of particular interest as having been associated in some meaningful way with my children's ancestors.
-The biographical presentations are not intended to glorify, only present who the people were.
+A transfer request from me of an unrelated person is the result of personal research that corrects or extends the basis of the existing memorial.
+Any biographical presentation is also not intended to glorify, only present who the people were.

 I am more than willing to transfer a memorial I have created to a person's descendant when not specifically associated with my core ancestors.
 I have no desire to control or manage someone else's ancestry, or ask a person requesting a transfer to prove his/her deceased ancestor is within three generations of themselves.
 An ancestor is an ancestor regardless of when they died.

 |Messages left for Don Blauvelt (544)||[Leave Message]|

 Sent her a message TAG, Vol 27, pg 162 and NEGHR, Vol 105(1951) pg 199 support Barnabas as the brother of Anna

 |Donna Hasbrouck||John Goodrich #48313932|